keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 ```

 If we deploy this yaml, we'll see that it will run for 15 seconds and shutdown afterwards.
 To deploy the pod and watch it's change in status after the set duration:

+At this point, the only thing that we haven't accomodated for is how we will log a message right before the pod is shutdown.

 ```bash
 # deploy the pod